Your study programme

 Beautiful Minds

-Beautiful Minds is a guided study in going beyond extraordinary contributions to human culture to recognize the minds that were able to call them to life.
+Beautiful Minds is a guided study in going beyond extraordinary contributions to human culture in order to recognize the minds that were able to call them to life.
 Inspired by the practice of art appreciation, the course asks: “What if minds could be experienced and appreciated for their beauty?”.
 It invites the students to explore and celebrate unique ways of thinking, thus helping them to expand their own range of approaches to how one could think.
-It is founded on a specific philosophical and aesthetic toolkit, explained in introductory lectures (4h) and followed by interactive workshops (10h).
-It is facilitated by Weaver D.R.
-Weinbaum, PhD.

 Thinking Studio